Who Said Neural Networks Aren't Linear?: Linearizer Framework

 \section{Linearizer Framework}

 Linearity is not an absolute concept; it is a property defined relative to a pair of vector spaces, $f:\mathcal{X} \to \mathcal{Y}$.
-This begs the question: is it possible to identify a pair of spaces $\mathcal{X}$ and $\mathcal{Y}$, for which a function that is nonlinear over standard Euclidean space is, in fact, perfectly linear?
-To answer this, we must first deconstruct what defines a vector space.
-It is a structure comprised of a set of vectors (e.g. $\mathbb{R}^N$), a field of scalars (e.g., $\mathbb{R}$), and two fundamental operations: vector addition ($+$) and scalar multiplication ($\cdot$).
-We propose that while keeping the set of vectors and the field unchanged, we can redefine the operations in order to induce new vector spaces.
+This motivates the use of \textbf{transport of structure} \citep{maclane1999algebra} to identify a pair of spaces $\mathcal{X}$ and $\mathcal{Y}$, for which a function that is nonlinear over standard Euclidean space is, in fact, perfectly linear.
+Recall that a vector space is comprised of a set of vectors (e.g.\ $\mathbb{R}^N$), a field of scalars (e.g., $\mathbb{R}$), and two fundamental operations: vector addition ($+$) and scalar multiplication ($\cdot$).
+We propose inducing new \textbf{learnable} vector spaces by redefining operations, while keeping vectors and field unchanged.